 Mountains offer deals if you ski on off days, as long as they’re non-holiday weeks.
 We usually take a day off during the season to utilize these deals.
 On Wednesdays, a big ski resort offers a two-for-one ski special.
 Two people can ski for the price of one lift ticket ($74).
 Tuesdays are Ladies Days, which offer a “Ski All Day” for $45 ticket (and $25 childcare) plus breakfast.
 Many mountains have Ladies Days Specials, so that moms with kids can get out on the slopes with their friends.
 The most expensive time to ski is on weekends during the holidays.
 Slopes don’t want to offer any discounts because there are so many people trying to cram in a few days at the mountain during their vacations!
 We avoid these times like the plague.
 Not only are they expensive, they’re crowded.
 If you don’t have a ski resort in a day’s driving distance, like we do, then plan your vacations during a non-holiday (New Year’s, Winter Break, President’s Day Long Weekend, etc.) time.

 Use Your Local Ski Shop

 Another way to get gear for kids is lease programs.
 These are a little more expensive, but still a lot cheaper than rentals.
-For $99 for the season, our local ski shop offers a boot, binding, and ski lease, with fitting and tune-up.
-You get a pass booklet with the lease that offers free kids’ lift tickets with an adult purchase.
-The ski shop also offers you 40% off your tickets if you’re a member of their free Frequent Shopper Club (you just sign up, much like a supermarket frequent buyer program).
+For example, there was one lease program with a deal for $99/season boots, binding, and ski lease, with fitting and tune-up.
+You would get a pass booklet with the lease that offered free kids’ lift tickets with an adult purchase.
+The ski shop also offered you 40% off your tickets if you were a member of their free Frequent Shopper Club (you just sign up, much like a supermarket frequent buyer program).

 One local company has even offered a $99 season pass at a major mountain if you lease skis with them.
 Because your kids will probably outgrown their gear each year, this is a way they could ski all season long for less than $200, with gear included.